Machine Learning & AI Research | Computer Vision | NLP

 Abstract—Enhancing interpretability without compromising accuracy is a critical challenge in text classification.
 This re- search explores the integration of Explainable Artificial In- telligence (XAI) techniques with advanced machine learning models, utilizing the Local Interpretable Model-Agnostic Expla- nations (LIME) framework to provide transparency.
 A fine-tuned BERT model achieved state-of-the-art performance, surpassing Random Forest and Sentence Embedding-based models with a perfect 100% accuracy (ROC-AUC score of 1.00).
 While Random Forest classifiers offered a solid baseline, they struggled with semantic nuances, underscoring the need for embedding- based approaches.
 The study highlights the inherent trade-off between interpretability and accuracy, demonstrating that while transformer-based models like BERT excel at capturing complex linguistic patterns, their ”black-box” nature necessitates tools like LIME for explainability.
 By bridging this gap, the research contributes to the development of more transparent, reliable, and high-performing AI systems.

-Author: K. Debanath, S. Aich, and A.Y Srizon
+Authors: K. Debanath, S. Aich, and A.Y.
+Srizon

 Presented at BIM 2025 Conference • Video & Slides Available